-Techniques commonly applied for protection of busbars are reviewed in Section 2.
+The commonly applied techniques for protection of busbars are briefly reviewed in Section II.

 Recently, microprocessor-based low-impedance relays have gained more trust due to advances in technology (fast processors, fiber optic communications) and sophisticated algorithms making them immune to CT saturation.